COLONIZE: Transplantation of intestinal microbiota in primary Clostridoides difficile infections

 - Onnela lab, Harvard (U.S.)

 A pilot to the COLONIZE trials was completed in 2018 and the results published in The New England Journal of Medicine.
 The publication caught media's attention, including the New York Times.
-The main trial start fall 2019 and is expected to end in 2024.
+The main trial started summer 2019 and is expected to end in 2024.

 Vincent C, Stephens DA, Loo VG, Edens TJ, Behr MA, Dewar K, et al. Reductions in intestinal Clostridiales precede the development of nosocomial Clostridium difficile infection.
 Microbiome.
 2013;1(1):18.

 Leffler DA, Lamont JT.
 Clostridium difficile Infection.
 N Engl J Med.
 2015;373(3):287-8.